-*P<0.05 **P<0.01 *** P<0.001
+*p<0·05 **p<0·01 *** p<0·001

-The final models represented in table 6 were based on a holistic approach, that combined the different determinates into an extended model.
-Each of the significant variables from the previous stages were introduced into the extended models.
+The final model represented in Table 6 was based on a holistic approach that combined the different determinates into an extended model.
+Each of the significant variables from the previous stages was introduced into the extended model.

-The final set of significant variables regardless the child age (full sample) included parent's vaccine, severity, benefits, barriers and child vaccine information type.
+The final set of significant variables, regardless of their children’s age (full sample) included parents’ vaccine, severity, benefits, barriers, and child vaccine information type.

-As the child age decreases, the number of significant determinates increases.
-For all age group, those who found the vaccine more beneficial have higher intention to vaccinate their children.
-On the other hand, those who have more worries about the vaccine side effects and effectiveness have less intention to vaccinate their children (except for age 6 to 12).
+As the child’s age decreases, the number of significant determinates increases.
+For parents of all age groups, those who found the vaccine more beneficial had a greater intention to vaccinate their children.
+On the other hand, those parents who had more concerns about the vaccine’s side effects and effectiveness had less intention to vaccinate their children (except for parents of children aged 6–12 years).
 Parents who evaluate the information concerning child vaccine as more pro the campaign are more intend to vaccine their children for aged 12 and below.
-For children ages 6 to 12, the set of significant variables includes in addition avoiding visiting crowded places and severity.
-For children ages 0 to 6, the set of significant variables includes in addition parent's vaccine and severity.
+For parents of children aged 6–12 years, the set of significant variables also included avoiding visiting crowded places and severity.
+For parents of children aged 0–6 years, the set of significant variables also included parents’ vaccine and severity.

 [Insert Table 6 about here]

 Table 6.
-Final Model of intention to COVID-19 Vaccine for children
+Final model of parents’ intention to have their children vaccinated against COVID-19.